passcryptum/docs/pages/overview/glossary.md

 ## Passcryptum account

-An account that is linked to an [origin password](#origin-password).
+An account that is linked to the [origin password](#origin-password).
 One account is linked to only one origin password.

 ::: warning
 If you will use the different origin password, you will create another account.